 The prime concern now is that GM human embryos could in principle be rather simply turned into GM humans at any one of thousands of IVF clinics around the world with a surrogate mother.
 That simple technological step of going from GM human embryo to GM human being of course invokes incredibly complicated, thorny legal, bioethical and societal issues.

-So stakeholders have been weighing in recently on anticipating how to deal with this evolving situation.
+So stakeholders have been weighing in recently on anticipating how to deal with this evolving human genetic modification situation.